Adii265/ChatBot/README.md

 ### Performance Metrics
 1. Query Relevance: The RAG system returns highly relevant results based on semantic and keyword search.
-2. Latency: Achieved an average latency of 2-3 seconds per query.
+2. Latency: Achieved an average latency of 5-7 seconds per query.
 3. Scalability: The pipeline handles large datasets up to 1TB with stable performance.

 ### Results
 1. Accurate text extraction from both scanned and digital PDFs.
-2. Scalable RAG pipeline with support for multilingual documents.
+2. Scalable RAG pipeline with support for both scanned and pdf documents.
-3. Effective memory retention for chat-like interactions.

 ## Contact
 For questions or support, reach out at: aditiagrawal267@gmail.com